scottyschup/ruby-curriculum/w1d3/hash-defaults.md

 => {}
 ```

+Providing an argument to `Hash.new` merely changes what is returned
+when we look up a key that isn't present in the hash.
+Note how this
-Note how this doesn't assign a value to `"Devon"` through mere access
+doesn't assign a value to `"Devon"` through mere access of the key.
+To
-of the key.
-To do that, we need something like:
+do that, we can do something like:

 ```ruby
 [4] pry(main)> cats["Devon"] += ["Earl"]